A Two-Stage Feature Selection Approach for Robust Evaluation of Treatment Effects in High-Dimensional Observational Data: Variable Selection in Causality: Challenges and State-of-the-art

 \subsection{Contribution}

-In this paper, we propose a unique modeling framework termed as Outcome Adaptive Elastic Net (OAENet) specifically designed for causal inference to select the confounders and outcome predictors for inclusion in the propensity score model or in the matching mechanism.
-OAENet provides two major advantages over existing methods: it performs superiorly on correlated data, and it can be applied to any matching methods and any estimates.
-We compare the performance of the proposed OAENet with state-of-the-art variable selection techniques for causal inference on simulated data.
-Our preliminary analysis shows that the OAENet achieves less bias, less variance and has better accuracy in selecting variables compared to the benchmark methods.
-In addition, we plan to develop a policy decision case study from real-world, high dimensional data to show the applicability of the proposed method.
+In this paper, we propose a unique modeling framework referred to as Outcome Adaptive Elastic Net (OAENet) specifically designed for causal inference to select the confounders and outcome predictors for inclusion in the propensity score model or in the matching mechanism.
+OAENet provides two major advantages over many existing methods: it performs superiorly on correlated and high dimensional data, and it complies with objective of variable selection by including right types of variables.
+OAENet can be used as a pre-processing step to improve current approaches in NNM methods by identifying confounding variables whereas current projection-based dimensionality reduction techniques (i.e., PSM and PCA) may inflate variance and bias by including the treatment and outcome predictors, respectively.
+As the variables selected by OAENet will be used in the matching process, the inclusion of $l_2$ penalty in OAENet will produce stable models for correlated data which will contribute to reduced variability in the estimate.
+We discuss the oracle properties of the proposed OAENet.
+We also compare its performance with state-of-the-art variable selection techniques for causal inference on simulated data.
+Our preliminary analysis shows that the OAENet achieves either better bias-variance results or has significant computational advantage.
+In addition, it has better accuracy in selecting variables compared to the benchmark methods.
+We apply the proposed Outcome Adaptive Elastic Net (OAENet) on National Survey of Drug Use and Health (NSDUH) data to identify the effect of opioid use disorder on suicidal behavior.

 The remainder of the paper is organized as follows.
-In section \ref{cause_high_dim}, we discuss causal inference under potential outcome framework, objective of variable selection problems causal inference, and review adaptive elastic-net.
-In section \ref{out_ad_enet}, we outline the Outcome Adaptive Elastic Net approach.
-We present the empirical performance of the proposed methods and compare it with alternative approaches on both simulated data in section \ref{high_dim_exp}.
+In section \ref{cause_high_dim}, we discuss causal inference under potential outcome framework, the objective of variable selection for causal inference, and review adaptive elastic-net.
+In section \ref{out_ad_enet}, we outline the proposed Outcome Adaptive Elastic Net (OAENet) framework.
+We present the empirical performance of the proposed methods and compare it with alternative approaches on simulated data in section \ref{high_dim_exp}.
+In section \ref{case}, we provide a case study.
+The case study evaluates the effect of Opioid Use Disorder(OUD) on suicidal behavior and compares the result of the proposed OAENet to state-of-the-art literature.
 Finally, we provide the concluding remarks in section \ref{high_dim_conc}.